evilsocket/arc/README.md

 - A HTML editor with preview and full screen mode.
 - A password field with password strength estimation and a random password generator.
 - Custom lists.
-- Bitcoin wallet address with auto updating balance.
+- Bitcoin wallet address with auto-updating balance.
 - Manager for [Time-based One-time Password Algorithm (TOTP) codes](http://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm) as per the [TOTP RFC Draft](http://tools.ietf.org/id/draft-mraihi-totp-timebased-06.html).
 This component produces the same codes as the Google Authenticator app and can be used for 2FA.

 Elements can be created (with optional expiration dates), arranged and edited using `arc` and are stored on `arc` as AES256 encrypted (and compressed) raw data.